 How often should I go for a massage?

 Every situation is unique and depends on your goals and conditions.
 Treatment for an injury may require a couple of visits per week or month, whereas relaxation massages once every 4-6 weeks will probably be just about right.

 Is it painful?

 Massage therapy is designed with the client’s needs in mind and, therefore, doesn’t have to be painful.
 By communicating with your therapist, your treatment will be designed to suit your needs.
 Myofascial release, deep tissue work and trigger point therapy are often perceived as a “good hurt”.
 Any tenderness following these should not last longer than 24 hours and the benefits should outweigh any negatives.

 What forms of payment does the clinic accept?

-Currently, Kneaded Touch Massage Therapy Clinic accepts cash, Master Card, Visa,a nd American Express.
+Currently, Kneaded Touch Massage Therapy Clinic accepts Cash, Debit, Master Card, Visa, and American Express, as well as e-transfers.
 We are unable to directly bill your extended health care insurer but we do provide receipts with registration number so you can be reimbursed.

 Does OHIP or insurance cover the cost of therapy?

 OHIP does not cover the cost of massage therapy; however, many extended health benefit plans cover massage either partially or fully.
-For many of these plans a doctor’s note is requires.
+For many of these plans, a doctor’s note is required.
 Check with your health insurance provider for details.

 Where can I get more information about massage therapy?